Moped Laws in Honolulu, HI

 Like everyone else, driving while intoxicated is illegal for moped operators.

 Moped insurance is only required in Hawaii if you ride a three-wheeled moped or are renting a moped.
 In those cases, operators must carry liability and property damage insurance.

 What Happens if I Am in a Moped Accident in Honolulu?

 If you are hit while riding your moped by another driver, you can file a claim against the responsible driver’s insurance company for compensation for your medical expenses, lost wages, property damage, and other losses.
-An experienced moped accident lawyer can investigate your case, prepare the claim, and negotiate for the best possible result in your case.
+An experienced moped accident lawyer at Recovery Law Center can investigate your case, prepare the claim, and negotiate for the best possible result in your case.
+Contact us today!

 What to Do After a Moped Traffic Collision in Hawaii

 After a moped accident, your first priority is always your health.
 Because mopeds are tiny compared to passenger vehicles and offer no protection from impact, many injuries are serious.

 - Call 911.
 This will bring law enforcement and paramedics to the accident scene.
 Later, you can obtain the police accident report, which most insurance companies require to initiate a claim.